PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 ### Week 1

 The block starts with a kick-off lecture.
+This week you will work on preprocessing text.

 DataLab 1, Goal(s):

 - [ ] Understand regular expressions

 DataLab 2, Goal(s):
-- [ ] Develop a logistic regression model
+- [ ] Tweet processing

 ### Week 2

+This week you will create your first NLP models.

 DataLab 1, Goal(s):
+- [ ] Naive Bayes

 DataLab 2, Goal(s):
+- [ ] Logistic Regression

 __Formative feedback I__

 ### Week 3

+Last week you have learned developing your first NLP models.
+This week you will start competing on Kaggle using the algorithms you have learned.

 DataLab 1, Goal(s):
+- [ ] Kaggle

 DataLab 2, Goal(s):
+- [ ] Embeddings

 ### Week 4